jmcfarlane/chula/docs/getting_started.rst

 Terminology
 +++++++++++

 Welcome to Chula.
-Let's go thru a few things before you get started building your first app.
+Let's go through a few things before you get started building your first app.
 Chula is a simple toolkit that is based on the MVC_ pattern.
 From now on we'll use the terms "*model*", "*view*", and "*controller*" when describing things.
 Here's a brief